 For many people, their home is their biggest asset and maintaining it properly is crucial to ensure it holds its value.
 Maintenance and upgrades of your property can enhance your lifestyle, and hopefully help hold or improve your property’s

 Increasing the value of your home makes a lot of sense, but what is the best way to do this?
 Not all renovations or changes increase the value enough to cover the cost of having it done.
-This may not matter so much if you
+This may not matter so much if you intend to stay

 For instance, a pool costs quite a lot to install and maintain and does not always increase the value of the home because not everyone wants a pool.
 By having a pool, the selling reach of the home may be limited to exclude seniors, couples

 That said, younger couples without children and those with older children are more likely to be attracted to this addition to your property.
 It is also possible to overvalue the home compared to the neighbouring homes and find that it

 just won’t sell for the extra money in that location.

 Solar power is one improvement much more likely to improve the value of the home over many other more costly improvements.
 Why?
 Everyone needs electricity or some form of power in the home; if the cost of using electricity can be reduced

 by installing solar power, people will certainly view your home favourably when it’s offered for sale.

 Solar assisted hot water systems have been around for many years, so people have become more used to solar power than other alternative forms of energy.
 There are many more solar panels on the roofs of residences these days than there

 were even five years ago.

 Statistics indicate that up to 19% of the Australian population now uses solar of some kind in their homes, whether it is just to assist with water heating, or a complete solar power unit that feeds excess power back into the grid.